kpullagu/aws-coveo-workshop-stackset/mkdocs-workshop/docs/lab2/index.md

 **Duration**: 20 minutes
 **Objective**: Integrate Coveo Passage Retrieval API with AWS Bedrock Agent for conversational AI with grounded responses.

+!!! note "Throughput Notice"
+    If Bedrock doesn't respond immediately, wait 30-60 seconds and retry.
+This is normal during peak workshop usage.

 ## 🎯 Lab Goals

 By the end of this lab, you will: